khaullen/vyvn-resources/burning-man/2016/review-process.md

 * Alignment with Burning Man principles and vyvn core values (1 - 4)
     - 1: Has any of the following qualities: Close-minded, cliquey, apathetic, a freeloader
         - Please come up with an example.
-    - 2: Not enough information or Has some of the following qualities: Friendly, open, unique, self-reliant, proactive, contributive
+    - 2: Not enough information or has some of the following qualities: Friendly, open, unique, self-reliant, proactive, contributive
     - 3: Has majority of the following: Friendly, open, unique, self-reliant, proactive, contributive
     - 4: All of the above: Friendly, open, unique, self-reliant, proactive, contributive